drewlanenga/drewlanenga.github.io/_posts/2016-02-20-network-science.md

 layout: post
 title:  "Network Science"
 date:   2016-02-20
-description: "Something catchy here later."
+description: "An introduction to Network Science for teams between 30 and 300 people."
-categories: general
+categories: general, network science
 draft: true
 ---

-**NB: This is a long post.
-It'll probably evolve as more technical context is necessary for subsequent posts.
-Happy reading :)**

 A couple of jobs ago, I was lucky enough to get to work with some very smart network scientists.

-We were building a product together that performed network analysis on large corporate organizational networks.
-The idea was that many large organizations suffer from teams that worked in isolation, some were bottlenecks.
-Some individuals were well connected and facilitated the flow of a lot of information, while others were having a negative impact on network connectivity.

-As I've continued to work in smaller startups, I've realized that this problem isn't confined to large groups of people.  **Even companies of 30 people can suffer from the same problems as a company of 300 or 3,000.**  The biggest difference is that in smaller networks they often slip by undetected.

-Consequently, I think it's useful enough for everyone to know at least a little bit about terms and concepts in network science **to be able to identify them in our own networks**.

-So this isn't meant to serve as a comprehensive introduction into network science.
-Just a jump start so we can have more meaningful discussions about how to diagnose and improve our own networks.
-Here we go.
+We were building a product together that performed organizational network analysis (ONA) in large enterprise companies.
+ONA allows you to get strategic and identify how people collaborate.
+You can identify overall network connectiveness, silos and cliques, key contributors, quantify synergy, etc.  We wanted to help companies identify and monitor key metrics and "actionable insights".
+People loved it.

+Unfortunately, getting there can be a difficult journey.
+You have to (1) realize that network science can improve the way people work together, then (2) convince leadership that it's worthwhile because (3) $$$.
+People don't have network scientists in-house, and they are definitely scarce and expensive.

+Hopefully, by the end of this post you'll be a network science convert with some tools in your belt to start improving your own organizations.

+I'll start with examples.
+There's a glossary at the end for all the terms I just gloss over.

 ## Modeling Relationships

-Meet three friends: Alice, Bob and Charlie.
+Meet three co-workers: Alice, Bob and Charlie.
 Alice and Bob are good friends.
 Bob and Charlie are not.
 Bob talks to Charlie, but Charlie never reciprocates.
 He's grumpy.
 That's why him and Alice aren't friends.

 If we wanted to represent this structure mathematically, we'd make a matrix &mdash; every person gets a row and a column.
 Then we put a value in every person in a row talks to each person's column.
 Ours would look something like this: